goseind/sspc/README.md

 export FLASK_APP=home
 flask run
 ```
 Please note, that you should create a virtual environment for pyhton.
-This directory 'env' as well as other Python files are listed in the .gitignore file.
+This directory `env` as well as other Python files are listed in the .gitignore file.